rickwassing/cicada-develop/docs/statistics.rst

 - **hoursModVigAct**.
 Number of hours spend in moderate-to-vigorous activity on this day.
 - **avEuclNormModVigAct**.
 Average Euclidean Norm during segments of moderate-to-vigorous activity on this day.
 - **av(DataType)(Metric)**.
 This day's grand-average of the datatype's Metric (e.g. Temperature Wrist), excluding rejected segments.
+- **avLight(Metric)Gt1Lux**.
+The day's grand-average of the light Metric, excluding rejected segments and periods of extreme low light conditions (<1 lux).
 - **[min/max](DataType)(Metric)MovWin30m**.
 The minimum/maximum average Metric for this day using a 30m moving window.
 - **clockOnset[Min/Max](DataType)(Metric)MovWin30m**.
 The clock onset of the minimum/maximum 30m of averaged Metric for this DataType on this day.
 - **hours(AnnotationLevel)(Metric)**.
 Average number of hours spent in this Annotation level for this Metric on this day, e.g. ``hoursDimLight`` indicate the average number of hours spent in dim light per day.